 Black Entertainment Television (BET) has named Carter one of twenty national “Top African-American Republicans,” and a Who’s Who publication named her one of the “most influential” blacks in Dallas.

-Carter has also been an annual speaker, for four consecutive years, at Harvard University’s Kennedy School of Government in a Women and Public Policy Program that provides training and support to a select group of Harvard graduate students who are women interested in the electoral process.
+Carter has also been an annual speaker, six times, at Harvard University’s Kennedy School of Government in a Women and Public Policy Program that provides training and support to a select group of Harvard graduate students who are women interested in the electoral process.

 Carter enjoys spending time with her mother and father and her five siblings, who reside in the Dallas/Fort Worth metroplex.